microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 Scope: This document is about how changes to packages written in TypeScript impact users of those packages which also use TypeScript.

-Audience: This document is intended for developers of TypeScript packages as well authors of TypeScript code which uses those packages.
+Audience: This document is intended for developers of TypeScript packages as well as authors of TypeScript code which uses those packages.

 Status: This document is an early stage proposal.
 The policies proposed here are NOT the policies currently adopted for the Fluid Framework packages.